-Section 5.
-Quorum and Voting of Park Board.
+Section 5 Quorum and Voting of Park Board.

-Six members shall constitute a quorum for conducting business for the Park Board.
-In case there is no quorum present on a day set for a regular, continued or special meeting, the Park Board members present may adjourn until a quorum is obtained or may adjourn said meeting specifying the time and place to which the meeting matter will be continued.

-- Six affirmative votes shall be necessary to adopt any measure in a regular, continued or special meeting. - Voting shall be by voice unless a show of hands is called for by any Board Member.
+- 1. Six members shall constitute a quorum for conducting business for the Park Board.
+In case there is no quorum present on a day set for a regular, continued or special meeting, the Park Board members present may adjourn until a quorum is obtained or may adjourn said meeting specifying the time and place to which the meeting matter will be continued. - 2.
+Six affirmative votes shall be necessary to adopt any measure in a regular, continued or special meeting. - 3.
+Voting shall be by voice unless a show of hands is called for by any Board Member.
 Minutes shall record the number of yeas and nays, and the names of any members abstaining.
 Any member may ask that their vote be recorded by name.
 Any member may ask that votes be recorded by name.
-Any member may recuse themselves or abstain from voting after stating the basis for abstention or recusal.
+Any member may ask that votes be recorded by name.
+Any member may ask that stating the basis for abstention or recusal.
 Such basis shall be placed on the record.